-B. Division of Trading and Markets
+Division of Trading and Markets

-1. Ensure Short Position Reporting is Consistent with its Intended Purpose; Reduce Complexity of Regulation SHO
+I. Rescind the 2023 SEC Short Position and Securities Lending Reporting Rules; Reduce Complexity of Regulation SHO

-MFA has challenged the Commission for acting arbitrarily and capriciously in adopting inconsistent rules with respect to securities lending and short position reporting rules.11 Notwithstanding any future court opinion, we encourage the Commission to review Rule 13f-2 and Form SHO in light of the Ensuring Lawful Governance EO, which requires agencies to identify "regulations that impose significant costs upon private parties that are not outweighed by public benefits"12 and regulations that "impose undue burdens on small business and impede private enterprise and entrepreneurship."13
+MFA has challenged the Commission for acting arbitrarily and capriciously in adopting inconsistent rules with respect to short position and securities lending reporting.
+Notwithstanding any future court opinion, we encourage the SEC to review the short position and securities lending rules in light of the Ensuring Lawful Governance EO, which requires agencies to identify "regulations that impose significant